JacobRPrice/JacobRPrice.github.io/_posts/2025-05-14-Financial_Literacy.md

 ---
 layout: post
-title: Fiscal Literacy as a trainee or early-career scientist: The conversation that academics refuse to have with their trainees.
+title: Fiscal Literacy as a trainee or early-career scientist
 author: Jake Price
 ---